DeanKamali/sqlite-operator/README.md

 # SQLite Operator

-A Kubernetes operator for managing SQLite databases with Litestream replication and sqlite-rest API exposure.
+A Kubernetes operator for managing SQLite databases with Litestream replication in **sidecar mode**.
 Built with Go and the Operator SDK for high performance and reliability.

 ## Features

-- **SQLite Database Management**: Deploy and manage SQLite databases with persistent storage
+- **Sidecar Mode**: Users mount the SQLite volume directly in their application pods
+- **ReadWriteMany Support**: Compatible with distributed filesystems like JuiceFS
 - **Litestream Replication**: Automatic backup and replication to multiple storage backends:
   - Amazon S3
   - Azure Blob Storage
   - Google Cloud Storage
   - Local storage
-- **REST API**: Expose SQLite databases via RESTful API using sqlite-rest
+- **Optional REST API**: Expose SQLite databases via RESTful API using sqlite-rest (disabled by default)
 - **Authentication**: JWT-based authentication for API access
 - **Ingress Support**: External access with TLS termination
 - **Monitoring**: Prometheus metrics and health checks